sidhee-hande/tiny-graphrag/README.md

 models that run locally.
 This implementation is designed to be easy to be easily understandable, hackable and extendable.

+Notably this implementation does not use OpenAI or Anthropic and can be configured to run locally on private data using only a MacBook Pro.

 | Component         | Implementation                                    |
 |------------------|--------------------------------------------------|
 | Vector Database  | [pgvector](https://github.com/pgvector/pgvector) |